gravityview/Featured-Entries/readme.md

 ## Changelog ##

+### 1.0.6 on December 12 ###
+* Fixed: Not showing entries when all entries were featured
+* Fixed: Flush GravityView cache when entry is starred or un-starred

 ### 1.0.5 ###
 * Add styling support for DataTables (Requires DataTables Extension Version 1.2+)
 * Updated some functions to work better with latest versions of GravityView